Adventures in eLearning

 - I create a user-based touch and drag 3D rotation by putting every image we had rendered in 3D into a separate state, and when the user moves a slider, the correct image loads based on where the slider’s variable is.

-I have also had the opportunity to people watched a bit at the museum.
-Kids and adults walk directly up to the kiosk and began interacting.
+I have also had the opportunity to people watch at the museum.
+Kids and adults confidently walk up to the kiosk and began interacting.
 I saw kids using it by themselves and then peering into the spacecraft.
 I saw parents reading to their kids what they discovered (some pretending they knew all this information before).
 I saw adults spend a substantial amount of time reading and watching videos on the kiosk then looking up at the spacecraft, back down at the kiosk, back up to the spacecraft…I could have watched it all day.
-I am humbled to have had this opportunity to provide this educational experience covering such an interesting and amazing episode in our space program.
+I am grateful to have had this opportunity to provide this educational experience covering such an interesting and amazing episode in our space program.

 Check out this eLearning adventure: